MatthewYong/saitama-dainingu/README.md

 ### Acknowlegdements
-The completion of this project could not have been possible without the support and extensive knowledge of:
+The completion of this project could not have been possible without support and the extensive knowledge of other people.
+My appreciation goes to:
 - Gerard (Gerry) McBride, my mentor, for giving me guidance throughout the project and giving me useful tips to finish a good project
 - Tutor Scott from Code Institute, for giving me tips on what needs to be included in this project
 - Code institute, for the valuable lessons through videos and excercises
 - Stackoverflow, for giving me code support
-- Slack community, for reviewing my project, giving me new ideas and code support
+- Slack community, for reviewing my project, giving me new ideas and code support.
+In particular Richard Wells for arranging a project call to give us tips and tricks for milestone project 1

 ## Disclaimer
 This website is for educational purposes only.
 All content and images are illustrative.